techgraphics/techgraphics.github.io/_skills/category-design.md

 ---
 title: Design
-description: Using strategic approaches to achieve a unique expectation
+description: Using strategic approaches to achieve a unique expectation.
-type: category
+category: Design
-category: parent
+categoryLevel: 0
-category-level: 0
+categoryWeight: 0
 ---